epam/NGB/docs/md/cli/command-reference.md

 //-j (--json)               Print result as a JSON string
 //-g (--genes) [value]      Add a gene (gtf or gff) file to the reference.
 If file is already registered, it can be addressed by name or an identifier.
 Otherwise a path to the file should be provided.
 //-ngc (--nogccontent)      Disables calculation of GC-content for large scale reference view
+//-pt (--pretty)            Add pretty name to the reference genome
 ```
 *Description*